Press Release: Pinellas Clerk Earns National Achievement Award for Juror Pay Initiative

 Please call 1-800-325-6000 to find a location near you and remember that payments are sent electronically with a receipt provided as proof of payment.

 Email Scam Alert

-If you receive such an email, you are advised to delete it and not open any attachments or click on any links, as these may spread malicious software which could be harmful to your computer.
-Also, be careful when deciding to open emails that supposedly come from law firms which do not pertain to a relationship you already have with the firm, as those can also be malicious in nature.
+If you receive such an email, you are advised to delete it at once and disregard any attachments or links contained therein as these may spread malicious software to your computer.
+Also, be careful when deciding to open emails that allegedly come from law firms which do not pertain to a relationship you already have with the firm, as those can also be malicious in nature.

-Missed an announcement?
+Missed an Announcement?